 May part-time students take a clinic?

 Part-time students who will have the required number of credits, will have completed the prerequisites, and can devote the required number of hours to clinic are encouraged to apply.
 Part-time students may enroll in most (but not all) clinics before taking Criminal Justice, Property, and the first year elective.
-The Criminal Defense and Prisoner Advocacy Clinic, Criminal Justice Clinic, and Juvenile Justice Clinic all have a different rule, noted in the chart on the preceding page of this handbook.
+The Criminal Defense and Prisoner Advocacy Clinic, Criminal Justice Clinic, and Juvenile Justice Clinic all have a different rule, noted in the chart in the clinic student handbook.
 Attention should also be paid to any credit hours associated with required co-requisite classes.

 May students who work for the government take a clinic?